Herostratus

-Herostratus, or Eratostratus, (Note: His Ancient Greek name is Ἡρόστρατος, transliterated as Herastratos.
+Herostratus, or Eratostratus, (Note: His Ancient Greek name is Ἡρόστρατος, transliterated as Herostratos.
 This, in English, translates into army-hero or army devoted to Hera (Hera married her brother Zeus).) was an arsonist who destroyed the Temple of Artemis in an attempt to achieve infamy.
-Considered an early case of terrorism, his crime prefigured modern terrorist acts, including the assassination of Empress Elisabeth of Austria and the September 11 attacks.
-His name has become an eponym for someone who commits a criminal act solely to become famous, and the Herostratus syndrome afflicts "people who perpetrate odious attacks for the sake of infamy."
+His name has become an eponym for someone who commits a crime solely to become famous.

 An obscure character, Herostratus burned down the Temple of Artemis at Ephesus, one of the Seven Wonders of the Ancient World, in 356 BCE.
-He was swiftly arrested and tortured to death, during which he confessed his intentions: to gain everlasting fame.
-The arson prompted the passing of a law barring anyone from mentioning his name, although many ancient writers, including one contemporary of the arson, documented him.
-While Herostratus is thought to have been spurred on by resentment at what he considered societal injustice, his exact motives are not known with any certainty.
+He was swiftly arrested and tortured, during which he confessed his intentions: to gain everlasting fame, shortly before being executed.
+The arson prompted a law barring mention of his name, although many ancient writers, even one contemporary of the arson, documented him.
+While Herostratus is thought to have been spurred on by resentment at what he saw as societal injustice, his exact motives are not known with any certainty.
+Modern scholars argue that his crime prefigured modern terrorist acts, including the assassination of Empress Elisabeth of Austria and the September 11 attacks.

-His life and crime have been adapted, discussed, and paralleled extensively in Western literature ever since the Middle Ages.
-Writers from Alessandro Verri to Jean-Paul Sartre have repurposed him into a fictional character, sometimes in the context of a modern world.
+His life and crime have been adapted and discussed extensively in Western literature since the Middle Ages.
+Works from the likes of Alessandro Verri to Jean-Paul Sartre repurpose him into a fictional character, sometimes in the context of a modern world.

 Life

-Little is known about Herostratus.
-His identity "is shrouded in mystery except for the name that history attributes to him," remarks Albert Borowitz.
+Few details about Herostratus survive, and nothing whatsoever of his family, birthdate, residence, job, or place in society is known.
+In historian Albert Borowitz's words, his identity "is shrouded in mystery except for the name that history attributes to him".
 (Note: Another subject of uncertainty is Herostratus' name, in that scholars are not sure whether that name was his by birth or later bestowed on him.
 However, Herostratus was not atypical in ancient Greece.)
-Details of his family, date of birth, residence, profession, and place in society have not been found.
-It is sometimes assumed that he was a citizen of Ephesus, located near the modern town of Selçuk, Turkey, but this remains uncertain.
-Furthermore, some historians have suggested that Herostratus was non-Ephesian by birth or a slave (or former slave), since the fatal punishment he was administered was typically reserved for noncitizens.
-Some, in fact, suspect he belonged to a low social standing.
+It is sometimes assumed he was a citizen of the city Ephesus, near modern Selçuk, Turkey, but this remains uncertain.
+Alternately, because his punishment usually only applied to noncitizens, some historians have suggested that Herostratus was non-Ephesian by birth or a slave (or former slave).
+(Note: Borowitz notes another possible solution to the punishment conundrum: the Ephesians, aghast at Herostratus' grand act, suspended laws safeguarding citizens against torture.)
+Some suppose he belonged to a low social standing.